elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

 How can we write this function in RISC-V assembly?
 How are the arguments `a` and `b` passed to the function?
 How do we return a value?
 All of this is described in detail in the ABI specification, and we will go through the basics here.

 ### Calling and returning from a function
-When calling a function we need to be able to return from that function, and the convention is that the caller saves the return address in register `ra` (The ABI name for register `x1`).
+When calling a function we need to be able to return from that function, and the convention is that the *caller* (the function that makes the function call) saves the return address in register `ra` (The ABI name for register `x1`).
 Assume that there is a label `min` (somewhere in the code) that corresponds to the address where the function code begins.
 If the distance from the calling instruction to the function fits in the 20-bit offset of the `jal ra, min` instruction, we could use that directly.
 Otherwise, we have to first calculate the full target address into a register, and then use the `jalr` instruction.

 Whether or not the function is close enough could be hard to know in some cases.
 Fortunately, the assembler will accept a simple pseudoinstruction, `call`, which puts the return address into `ra` and generates the proper instructions (`jal`, or `auipc`+`jalr`) as needed.